logicahealth/synthea-compose/README.rst

 Following the instructions here_, install Docker for the proper host system.

-When the system has been installed, we recommed that the Docker process be given at least 3GB of dedicated memory.
+When the system has been installed, we recommend that the Docker process be given at least 3GB of dedicated memory.

 Start docker-compose